MicrosoftDocs/MIMDocs/MIMDocs/mim-azure-monitor-reporting.md

 Also, a resource group in Azure is required before joining the server with Azure Arc.
 If you do not have a resource group, you can [create one](/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups) before generating the Azure Arc installation script.

 ## Join MIM server to Azure with Azure Arc
-Azure Arc-enabled servers, enable you to manage your Windows and Linux physical servers and virtual machines hosted outside of Azure: on-premises, other cloud providers, and edge environments.
-This provides a consistent management experience across native Azure virtual machines and servers anywhere.
+You will likely have one or more Windows Server machines that run MIM Sync or MIM Service in your environment, potentially located on-premises.
+To join any non-Azure hosted Windows Server to Azure, you generate a script and run it locally on each of those servers.This provides a consistent management experience across native Azure virtual machines and servers anywhere.
 When a non-Azure machine is Arc-enabled, it becomes a connected machine and is treated as a resource in Azure, with its own resource Id and projection in Azure.

 To join your MIM server, you generate a script and run it locally on the MIM server.
 Follow the prompts in the portal to create the script.
 Download the script and run it on the MIM server.
 After the script has completed, the MIM server should appear under Azure Arc in the portal.